Life Conference 2024

 Speakers: Nikhil Dodhia, Zamara Actuaries, Administrators and Consultants Limited, Kenya

-Workshop E9 09:00 - 09:45 Professional skills session: gossip through a DEI lens Read more
+Workshop E9 09:00 - 09:45 Professional skills and regulatory update: gossip through a DEI lens Read more

 This session will provide a professional skills session looking at ethical issues related to gossip in a professional environment, through a DEI lens.
 The session will introduce a particularly relevant storyboard to spark debate.
 It will ask attendees to consider and discuss the ethical issues related to the line between idle gossip and breaking the Actuaries’ Code.
 It will also include an update on developments in the IFoA’s professional standards and regulation.